-The Psychology Club Zurich was founded in 1916 by Mr. and Mrs. McCormick-Rockefeller, Emma and Carl Gustav Jung, and some Zurich friends of Complex Psychology.
+The Psychology Club Zurich was founded in 1916 by Emma and Carl Gustav Jung, and some Zurich friends of Complex Psychology.
 From the very beginning the clubhouse was probably the most important forum for the psychiatrist C.G.
 Jung to present his ideas in many seminars and lectures before publishing them.
 After the break with Sigmund Freud the clubhouse became a setting in which Analytical Psychology, as it was called later, could blossom in exchanges with specialists from the most diverse of disciplines in the presence of analysts and analysands.

 Carl Gustav Jung’s psychological insights are deeply rooted in the past; they reach back into archaic existence, yet that very fact endows them with their ever-regenerating, future-directed character.